 What’s life like in the city today?
 What are city-dwellers around the world feeling, thinking, eating, drinking, and doing for fun?
 And which are the best cities for living life to the full?
-We’re looking for all the answers in the Time Out Index: our huge, anonymous survey of urbanites all over the planet.
+Every year, we look for all the answers in the Time Out Index: our huge, anonymous survey of urbanites all over the planet.

-Take the Time Out Index 2020 survey now, and let us know what makes your city a great place to live right now.
-(Or use this as a handy way to get some stuff off your chest – it’s your call!)
+In 2020, nearly 35,000 people took the Time Out Index survey to let us know what makes their city a great place to live right now – and to get some stuff off their chest about the ups and downs of city life.

 The greatest city in the world last year was…

 New York!
 Residents voted it first in the world for diversity, culture and dynamism.
 It ranked second for eating and third for live music, drinking and nightlife, and also placed highly for fun, multiculturalism, creativity and (perhaps more surprisingly) happiness and convenience.
 A second-place ranking as the city that most people around the world want to visit this year (after Tokyo) secured its number one overall position.
 Here’s our full 2019 ranking of the best cities in the world.

 Paris is the world’s most sleep-deprived city – and no wonder, when Parisians are the most sociable, go out most often on a weeknight and, er, have the most sex.

 Bangkok is the capital of eating on your feet: people there devour more street food, visit more food markets and pick up more takeaways than anyone else.

 Thought Berlin was all about hedonism?
 Think again: Berliners are more likely than anyone else to be vegan or cutting down their booze intake.